What if I Can’t Pay My Bills This Month?

 Do two things to accomplish this.
 First, kill your debt, especially high-interest consumer debt.

 If you have credit card debt, work to pay it off as soon as possible.
-Fiona by Even Financial is a legitimate resource to help if you have multiple cards at a high interest rate.
+SoFi is a legitimate resource to help if you have multiple cards at a high interest rate.

 Second, start saving money.
 Most Americans are unable to handle an emergency of $400.
-If this describes you, look for ways to start saving.
+If this describes you, look for frugal living ideas to help you save money.

 Those are just two of the numerous resources to kill debt and save money.
 Find what works best for you and start achieving your goals.